Rollback Triggers & Versioning for Indoor Mapping Pipelines

 set -euo pipefail

-echo "[1/4] Validating JSON schema compliance..."
+echo "[1/4] Validating schema compliance..."

 python -m jsonschema --instance map_export.json schema/v1.3.0.json